danderson00/release-em/README.md

 verbose|false|Verbose output

 The **Release It!** configuration for individual packages can be set by creating a `.release-it.json` or a `release-it` section in the `package.json` file for each package.
+Be aware that the options specified in **Release 'em!** configuration will override these individual settings.

 Please see the **Release It!** [documentation](https://github.com/release-it/release-it#configuration) and [default options](https://github.com/release-it/release-it/blob/master/conf/release-it.json)